 When it comes to learning data science or learning AI, one of the most impactful techniques for improving model performance is hyperparameter tuning.
 Hyperparameters are the configuration settings that control the training process of a model but are not updated during training itself.
 These include values like the number of trees in a random forest, the learning rate for gradient boosting, or the k value in k-nearest neighbors.

-As an experienced data scientist, I’ve seen how proper hyperparameter tuning can transform a decent model into a highly effective one.
-In this guide, we’ll dive into the technical aspects of hyperparameter tuning, explore best practices, and examine its real-world applications, including examples from industries like banking.
+As an experienced data scientist, I have seen how proper hyperparameter tuning can transform a decent model into a highly effective one.
+In this guide, we dive into the technical aspects of hyperparameter tuning, explore best practices, and examine its real world applications, including examples from industries like banking.

 The Importance of Hyperparameter Tuning